jbs4bmx/PowerShell--ForFun/ClickableMenus/README.md

 # Clickable Menus for PowerShell

-A PowerShell module to create very simple but mouse-clickable menus in the PowerShell console.
+A PowerShell module to create very simple, but mouse-clickable, menus in the PowerShell console.

+Not my handy work, but I have modified it to fit my needs.

 ![Example showcasing clickable menu](headerGIF.gif "Example of a clickable menu")